 Microfibre cloths although synthetic, rate really well from an eco-friendly perspective.
 They wash well, last for years and are super absorbent so we need little cleaning product – or kitchen roll.
 These glass cloths polish mirrors/windows with only water too.

-I buy 5l bottles of white wine vinegar and reuse old spray bottles for my potions.
+I buy 5l bottles of white wine vinegar and reuse old Method spray bottles for my magic potions.
 I’ve spent only £20 on cleaning stuff this year and the house sparkles!
 My cleaner even carries vinegar to shine her other clients’ taps now.

-(And yes, I’d always worried about the smell too, but it fades as it dries).
+(Yes, I’d always worried about the smell too, but it fades as it dries).

 Anyway, my friend Rosana tipped me to scent it with lemons.
 Cut any squeezed lemons into wedges and push them into the vinegar bottle.
 Just keep adding over time – it gets less vinegary and more citrusy as you go.